-NSPCC online safety Provides helpful advice and tools that a parent/carer can use to help keep their child safe whenever and wherever they go In the second sec Has material and information for use with young children as well as older children Key advice for parents / carers Information on a range of social media sites and games Net Aware NSPCC in partnership with O2, provides useful information for parents about the most popular and current sites, apps and games used by children.
+ioi uiciii.
+NSPCC online safety Provides helpful advice and tools that a parent/carer can use to help keep their child safe whenever and wherever they go online. • Has material and information for use with young children as well as older children • Key advice for parents / carers • Information on a range of social media sites and games Net Aware NSPCC in partnership with O2, provides useful information for parents about the most popular and current sites, apps and games used by children.
 The free tool is updated regularly.
 In addition, each site/app/game has free advice from O2 on how the privacy settings work for that particular platform.
 Thinkuknow Provides helpful advice and tools that a parent/carer can use to help keep their child safe online.
 They have downloadable guides for parents/ carers on various social media sites like: Instagram, Whatsapp, youtube etc They also have some useful films for parents to watch about the risks online and four specific films about sexting / 'self nudies' and how to talk to their children about this issue and what to do if this happens.

-Childnet A range of information to support parents/ carers keep their children on safe including: The whole website can be read Parents: Supporting Young People Online (Leaflets in in a variety of languages. a variety of languages) Key advice for parents / carers Conversation starters to enable parents /carers to talk to their children How to set parental controls on a range of devices Gaming Safer internet Very specific advice, films and signposting to ensure parents/ carers have the information about how to set up parental controls on a range of devices and their home internet Internet matters Provides a wealth of information for parents/ carers on internet safety starting for parents and carers of 0-5 years olds working upwards.
+Childnet A range of information to support parents/ carers keep their children on safe including: The whole website can be read in a variety of languages.
+Safer internet Very specific advice, films and signposting to ensure parents/ carers have the information about how to set up parental controls on a range of devices and their home internet Internet matters Provides a wealth of information for parents/ carers on internet safety starting for parents and carers of 0-5 years olds working upwards.
 Information, films and advice about parental settings and information about a range of games and apps that are popular with children and young people to help parents make informed decisions

 (Further websites are available.
-The ones listed were correct at time of release September 2019) Staff training opportunities
+The ones listed were correct at time of release September 2020)

+Staff training opportunities

+Keeping Children safe in Education states that, "Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated".
 It is important that staff are kept up-to-date with online safety issues for children and young people but also for them to consider their online presence.